 Editor's message: Employees are entitled to resign by giving their employer notice.
-There are a number of steps that employers should take when an employee resigns, including:
+There are a number of steps that you should take when an employee resigns, including:

 Updated to include information on Private Medicine Intermediaries Ltd v Hodkinson and others, in which the EAT upheld the finding of constructive dismissal in circumstances where the employer had raised performance concerns with an employee on sick leave.